progit/progit/de/03-git-branching/01-chapter3.markdown

 <!--Often, you’ll do this to make sure your commits apply cleanly on a remote branch — perhaps in a project to which you’re trying to contribute but that you don’t maintain.
 In this case, you’d do your work in a branch and then rebase your work onto `origin/master` when you were ready to submit your patches to the main project.
 That way, the maintainer doesn’t have to do any integration work — just a fast-forward or a clean apply.-->

-Du wirst das häufig anwenden um sicherzustellen, dass sich Deine Commits sauber in einen Remote-Branch integrieren – möglicherweise in einem Projekt bei dem Du dich beteiligen möchtest, Du jedoch nicht der Verantwortliche bist.
+Du wirst das häufig anwenden um sicherzustellen, dass sich Deine Commits sauber in einen Remote-Branch integrieren – möglicherweise in einem Projekt bei dem Du Dich beteiligen möchtest, Du jedoch nicht der Verantwortliche bist.
 In diesem Fall würdest Du Deine Arbeiten in einem eigenen Branch erledigen und im Anschluss Deine Änderungen auf `origin/master` rebasen.
 Dann hätte der Verantwortliche nämliche keinen Aufwand mit der Integration – nur einen Fast-Forward oder eine saubere Integration (= Rebase?).

 <!--Note that the snapshot pointed to by the final commit you end up with, whether it’s the last of the rebased commits for a rebase or the final merge commit after a merge, is the same snapshot — it’s only the history that is different.
 Rebasing replays changes from one line of work onto another in the order they were introduced, whereas merging takes the endpoints and merges them together.-->